pmderodat/ada-toml/TESTING.rst

   <https://github.com/AdaCore/e3-testsuite>`_ library (for the testsuite
   framework).
 See the Python setup section below for a quick guide.

-Make sure to build the library first:
+Make sure to build the library and the checkers first:

 .. code-block:: sh

    $ gprbuild -Pada_toml -p
+   $ gprbuild -Pcheckers -p

 And then execute the ``run-tests.py`` script: